mihajm/http/article.md

 # Fun-grained Reactivity in Angular: Part 3 - Client-Side HTTP

 In the previous installments of this series, we explored building foundational signal-based primitives such (`mutable`, `store`, `derived`) and applied them to create reactive form controls.
 This time, we turn our attention to another critical aspect of modern web applications: _client-side_ management of asynchronous data.
-Don't worry though we'll get to _server-side_ soon enough! ;)
+Don't worry though we'll get to _server-side_ (featuring [Analog](https://analogjs.org/)) soon enough! ;)

 ## Why...just why?

 Angular has long offered quite a robust suite of tools to manage HTTP communication/asyn state.
-Built in tools such as `HttpClient` the `AsyncPipe`, interceptors etc. have allowed us to build very advanced & robust features throughout the years, but it seems times are shifting.
-Angular is evolving/extending/replacing these primitives with some signal based alternatives such as `httpResource`, which allow us to better hook in to our _new 'fine-grained' state_, and honestly it's about time!
+Built in tools such as `HttpClient`, the `AsyncPipe`, interceptors etc. have allowed us to build very advanced & robust features throughout the years.
+But it seems times are shifting.

+Angular is evolving these primitives with signal based alternatives such as `httpResource`, which allow us to better hook in to our _new 'fine-grained' state_, and honestly it's about time!
 RxJs Observables have long been something that most people need time to wrap their heads around & recently `HttpClient` has been the source of most (if not all) `Observables` in _high-level_ parts of our codebase.
 Likewise the typical pattern of having a Service class whose function returns an `Observable`, which completes when the request finishes/errors, has always been slightly off to me...it makes sense for socket like subscriptions, but not for one-and-done requests.
-It's why I, personally, welcome all the new signal based primitives, such as `httpResource`, hopefuly they make our livers much easier & our codebases more sane.
+It's why I, personally, welcome all the new signal based primitives, such as `httpResource`, hopefuly they make our lives easier & our codebases more sane.

 There are however...one or two more things to think about with our new reality as of Angular 19.2...`httpResource` isn't _really_ meant for mutating server side data through say PATCH requests, you can do it, but what signal should you react to & how do you begin to _set things up_.

-Likewise there is a bit of additional logic we tend to need in our modern client side applications, such as retry-ing on error, caching, request deduplication & more, it's one of the many reasons I and (I assume) a lot of you have reached for libraries such as [tanstack query's new Angular adapter](https://tanstack.com/query/v5/docs/framework/angular/overview).
-In fact in v18 we replaced quite a decent chunk of our own http logic with tanstack query & we're very _mostly_ loved the results :) so if you're looking for a _battle tested_ library to handle these things for you, I'd say look no further...add the library & get back to coding feature's you're clients will love.
+Likewise there is a bit of additional logic we tend to need in our modern client side applications, such as retry-ing on error, caching, request deduplication & more, it's one of the many reasons I and, (I assume) a lot of you have reached for libraries such as [Tanstack Query's new Angular adapter](https://tanstack.com/query/v5/docs/framework/angular/overview).
+In fact, in v18 we replaced quite a decent chunk of our own http logic with Tanstack Query & we're very _mostly_ loved the results :), so if you're looking for a _battle tested_ library to handle these things for you, I'd say look no further, add the library & get back to coding feature's you're clients will love.

 If, however, you want to join me on another deep dive, to build, understand, and control...keep reading! :)